SpeciesFileGroup/taxonworks_doc/docs/about/glossary.md

 ### Repository
 Generally speaking, a collection in which specimens are deposited.
 It may or may not be associated with an institution.

+### SOP
+"Standard operating proceedure."
+In TaxonWorks this might be a project-specific way of doing things.
+In TaxonWorks you can assert that some or all of your data was derived from some process by annotating it with a Protocol annotation.

 ### Stage 2
 A temporary(?) code-name referencing a step in the digitization process that represents moving from Buffered or Verbatim values to `parsed values`.